JoshOrndorff/recipes/text/3-entrees/pallet-coupling.md

 ## Twin Pallets

 Before we dive into the pallet code, let's talk a bit more about the structure of the crate in the `pallets/check-membership` directory.
-This directory is a single rust crate which contains two pallets.
+This directory is a single Rust crate that contains two pallets.
 The two pallets live in the `pallets/check-membership/tight` and `pallets/check-membership/loose` directories.
-In the crate's main `lib.rs` we merely export each of these variants of the pallet.
+In the crate's main `lib.rs` we simply export each of these variants of the pallet.

 ```rust, ignore